About the programme

 100 places nationally, 50 places at University of Warwick.

 No, you can only apply to the university running the Pathways to Banking & Finance programme which is closest to your term-time residence.
 This is because Pathways sessions are mainly hosted at universities so you need to live close enough to be able to attend sessions regularly.

 The programme is free.
 Your travel expenses to and from Pathways events are paid (subject to you submitting receipts) and transport costs may be reimbursed.

 The programme is made up of 10 compulsory events which you must attend.
 There are also exclusive optional events that you are welcome to attend.
 You are required to attend the compulsory events which include the residential summer school.

 While we are very conscious of students missing school time, it is not possible to run all of the events outside of term time, as we would not have the academic staff available to support holiday/weekend events.
-During the programme in Year 12, we estimate that there are four days that would impact on school time.
-There are three dates In Year 13, but no events, that impact school time after Christmas of Year 13, in order to enable you to focus on revision.
 It is very important that you share the details of the programme dates with your tutor/head of 6th form as soon as these are available and negotiate the time off of school with relevant staff.
 It is your responsibility to catch up on work missed.

 The programme is designed to offer opportunities to students from under-represented backgrounds.
 There has been much research published regarding widening participation which has concluded that these students are mostly found in state schools.